 “Dad, you know I’m not a ‘room service’ kind of girl.
 Why do you keep asking?
 What’s wrong with me staying here?”

-Robert paused for a moment, trying to compose his words in a way that didn’t make him sound like a superstitious, old fool.
+Robert paused for a moment, trying to compose his words in a way that didn’t make him sound like a superstitious old fool.
 Realizing the task to be futile, he asked, “Do you remember what happened to your Uncle Jessie?”

 “Well, I was too young to remember it, but I’ve heard the stories.
 Seriously, dad?
 He went crazy and his son killed him.
-There’s really nothing more to it than that.”
+There’s nothing more to it than that.”

 “Yeah… You were too young to remember.
 You’ve got that right.”
 He grabbed her by the shoulders, staring into her eyes, pleading for understanding.
 “Now, I know that you’ve got it in your head that you know better.
 And yes, the stories did get exaggerated, but don’t you think for a moment that there’s no truth behind them.
 Tommy had no other choice than to do what he did.
 You were too young to see what had happened to Jessie.
 Something… well, unnatural had taken hold of him.
 Something from inside these woods.”
 He could tell that his words were failing him as she rolled her eyes.
 “Listen to me!
 It’s like he caught something that made him crazy, the way someone catches a cold.”

 Sam pulled away and walked to the end of the dock.
-She didn’t have time to argue with her dad over some old, family legend.
+She didn’t have time to argue with her dad over some old family legend.
 “I need some time to myself.
 Hotels are too noisy.
 Staying with you wouldn’t allow me to clear my mind either.
 It’s always been so peaceful here.”
 She smiled, overcome with childhood memories.
 “You remember how I used to love for you to throw me off the pier?
 We used to have so much fun here.
 Why did we stop coming?
 It wasn’t because of what happened between Uncle Jessie and Tommy.
 Hell, we were still coming out here until I was about fourteen.
 What happened?”
-Her smile had turned, as a sudden sadness came over her.
+Her smile had turned as a sudden sadness came over her.

-“Dad please!
+“Dad, please!
 I’m old enough to handle myself.
 Plus, I never obeyed those rules back then.”

 “This is important.
 You can mull through your thoughts in the cabin and on the bank just fine.
 I need you to promise that you won’t go into the woods.
 Whether you want to believe it or not, those woods are dangerous.”

 It turned out that Nathaniel had a very elaborate night planned.
 When they came to their favorite spot in a clearing on the outskirts of the park, Sam was shocked to see the trees draped in fairy lights and a table set up in the middle of the small grove.
-A soft music seemed to be coming from the trees.
+Soft music seemed to be coming from the trees.
 Her mind was struggling to process the meaning of it all.
-A young man in a formal black vest held her seat for her as she sat in bewilderment.
+A boyish man in a formal black vest held her seat for her as she sat in bewilderment.
 “I… I have something… Could you sit down?”